tbenst/eye-candy/README.md

 ## TODOs
-replace koa-socket-session with something better supported (1.2.0 fails) update to koa-socket-2 make sure I didn't break shuffle with new randint
+replace koa-socket-session with something better supported (1.2.0 fails) update to koa-socket-2
-- Chunk number of stimmuli returned
+- Chunk number of stimmuli returned by server to lower number of requsets
+- make preRenderFunc a generator, store images in localStorage
+- render: read from localStorage

 ### video
 - Always save video